vavrusa/rfc-dnscomp/rfc-dnscomp.md

 # Backward Compatibility

-The proposed label format *MAY NOT* be correctly processed by existing software, so the following considerations must be taken into account:
+The proposed label format may not be correctly processed by existing software, so the following considerations must be taken into account:

 a.
 DNS header is never compressed, as it does not contain a domain name label.

 b.
 The proposed remainder compression indicator **MUST NOT** be used in domain name query.

 c.
 The proposed remainder compression **MUST NOT** be present in domain name response, unless proposed by the requestor.

 Applications intercepting response messages **MAY** misinterpret the message as malformed.